-The Annual Internal Audit Opinion, as drafted by the SWAP Assistant Director (Head of Internal Audit), lists 34 pieces of audit work being conducted during 2018/19, which includes consultancy and advisory services.
-18 assurance reviews were completed during the year.
+The Annual Internal Audit Opinion, as drafted by the SWAP Assistant Director (Head of Internal Audit), lists forty pieces of audit work being conducted during 2017/18, which includes consultancy and advisory services.
+Twenty-Four assurance reviews were completed (finalised) during the year with three scoring a 'partial' assurance, therefore there is a sound system of internal control at the Council which will continue to help mitigate any risks to the organisation going forward.